ssxvi/Programming-12---Maze-Builder/README.md

 #### Description

-The program allows a user to construct a maze within a grid, and solve it by hand, limiting the solution to adjacent 'solution squares'
+The program allows a user to construct a maze within a grid, and solve it by hand, limiting the solution to adjacent 'solution squares'.

-This project was done to demonstrate proficiency over many basic concepts in my Programming 12 Java Course as well as
+This project was done to demonstrate proficiency over many basic concepts in my Programming 12 Java Course as well as:
 - JFrame's GridBagLayout
 - Overriding segments of Imported Library methods (JFrame's rendering method for table squares)
 - Object construction